Charles E W Bean, Diaries, AWM38 3DRL 606/108/1 - April - May 1918 - Part 6

 converging attack on V/B is

-" the brilliant plan of 3rd Corps" when it ws
+"the brilliant attack plan of the 3rd Corps" when it ws

 suggested by him before / bombt had